sybrew/The-SEO-Framework-Extension-Manager/extensions/free/transport/trunk/readme.md

 #### Not everything is transformed

 Only items listed in the table above will be transformed.
-All text is preserved, unless the text acts like syntax, that will be removed.
+All text is preserved -- unless the text acts like syntax, which will be removed.

-Some data in the table is treated as "_(preserved)_" because these types are dependent on their context.
+Some data in the table is treated as "_(preserved)_" because these types depend on their context.
 For example, `%%page%%` will stay `%%page%%`.
-The remaining preserved types we cannot replace reliably.
-The SEO Framework can hint you later for manual correction of these type.
+The remaining preserved types we cannot replace reliably, but The SEO Framework can hint you later for manual correction of these types.

-When a meta title is transformed, importer will check the "Remove site title" option for the post or term.
+When a meta title is transformed, the importer will check the "Remove site title" option for the post or term.

 ### What data is transported?

 Not all SEO plugins are alike.
 The SEO Framework (TSF) takes a straightforward approach to SEO, backed only by scientific data.
-It is why you find fewer features in our plugin, but each feature is far more evolved and polished.
+It is why you find fewer features in our plugin, but each component is far more evolved and polished.

 #### Yoast SEO